knoxxs/knoxxs.github.io/_posts/2015-05-24-garbage-collection.markdown

 - Any object references, such as strings, in the constant pool of loaded classes.
 The constant pool of a loaded class may refer to strings stored on the heap, such as the class name, superclass name, superinterface names, field names, field signatures, method names, and method signatures.
 - Any object references that were passed to native methods that either haven't been "released" by the native method.
 (Depending upon the native method interface, a native method may be able to release references by simply returning, by explicitly invoking a call back that releases passed references, or some combination of both.)
 - The Java virtual machine's runtime data areas that are allocated from the garbage-collected heap.
 For example, the class data in the method area itself could be placed on the garbage-collected heap in some implementations, allowing the same garbage collection algorithm that frees objects to detect and unload unreferenced classes.

+There are four kinds of GC roots in Java:

+1. **Local variables** are kept alive by the stack of a thread.
+This is not a real object virtual reference and thus is not visible.
+For all intents and purposes, local variables are GC roots.
+2. **Active Java threads** are always considered live objects and are therefore GC roots.
+This is especially important for thread local variables.
+3. **Static variables** are referenced by their classes.
+This fact makes them de facto GC roots.
+Classes themselves can be garbage-collected, which would remove all referenced static variables.
+This is of special importance when we use application servers, OSGi containers or class loaders in general.
+We will discuss the related problems in the Problem Patterns section.
+4. **JNI References** are Java objects that the native code has created as part of a JNI call.
+Objects thus created are treated specially because the JVM does not know if it is being referenced by the native code or not.

 > The Java virtual machine can be implemented such that the garbage collector knows the difference between a genuine object reference and a primitive type (for example, an int) that appears to be a valid object reference.
 (One example is an int that, if it were interpreted as a native pointer, would point to an object on the heap.)
 Some garbage collectors, however, may choose not to distinguish between genuine object references and look-alikes.
 Such garbage collectors are called conservative because they may not always free every unreferenced object.
 Sometimes a garbage object will be wrongly considered to be live by a conservative collector, because an object reference look-alike referred to it.
 Conservative collectors trade off an increase in garbage collection speed for occasionally not freeing some actual garbage.